On this page

 Depth Snap

 Snap to the XYZ location of the target geometry (point, edge, primitive, and so on).
-When this checkbox is off, Houdini projects the coordinates of a snap point onto the construction plane.
-This lets you snap to reference geometry off the construction plane without leaving the construction plane.
+When this checkbox is off and the only constraint applied to a motion is the plane (construction or view), Houdini projects the coordinates of a snap point onto the plane.
+This lets you snap to reference geometry off the plane without leaving the plane.

 Tangent Plane Snap